 Details needed to transfer money from Canada to France

 The details you'll need to transfer money from Canada to France may vary by provider.
 At a minimum, you will need to know the recipients name and you will typically be asked for their:

 As with many currencies, the CAD/EUR exchange rate moves over time, due to changes in supply and demand.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Canada or France is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to France cost?
+How much will my money transfer from Canada to France cost?

-To transfer money to France using one of the international money transfer providers in our tables, the fees range from 0 CAD with Remitly to 90.82 CAD with TorFX (but the fee could be even higher with a bank).
+To transfer money from Canada to France using one of the international money transfer providers in our tables, the fees range from 14.93 CAD with CurrencyFair to 205.01 CAD with Remitly (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.